 Each spring, the GSS Vice President will compose a committee of three GA senators and three SEC members to review the Constitution and Bylaws and propose constitutional amendments, as necessary.

-The proposed constitutional amendments must be provided by a March meeting of the GA with at least four-fifths of the total voting membership of the GSS in attendance.
+The proposed constitutional amendments must be provided no later than a March meeting of the GA with at least four-fifths of the total voting membership of the GSS in attendance.
 At this reading, at least four-fifths of the total voting membership of the GSS must vote in favor of the amendments for them to be adopted.

 Passed amendments to the Constitution and Bylaws will then be approved by the GSS Advisor, the Provost of the University, the President of the University, and the Board of Trustees.